divineniiquaye/flight-routing/README.md

 ### Basic Routing

 ---

+As stated earlier, this documentation for route pattern is based on [DefaultMatcher] class.
+Route pattern are path string with curly brace placeholders.
+Possible placeholder format are:

+- `{name}` - required placeholder.
+- `{name=<foo>}` - placeholder with default value.
+- `{name:regex}` - placeholder with regex definition.
+- `{name:regex=<foo>}` - placeholder with regex definition and default value.
+- `[{name}]` - optionnal placeholder.

+Variable placeholders may contain only word characters (latin letters, digits, and underscore) and must be unique within the pattern.
+For placeholders without an explicit regex, a variable placeholder matches any number of characters other than '/' (i.e [^/]+).

+> **NB:** Do not use digit for placeholder or it's value shouldn't be greater than 31 characters.

+Examples:

+- `/foo/` - Matches only if the path is exactly '/foo/'.
+There is no special treatment for trailing slashes, and patterns have to match the entire path, not just a prefix.
+- `/user/{id}` - Matches '/user/bob' or '/user/1234!!!' but not '/user/' or '/user' or even '/user/bob/details'.
+- `/user/{id:[^/]+}` - Same as the previous example.
+- `/user[/{id}]` - Same as the previous example, but also match '/user'.
+- `/user[/{id}]/` - Same as the previous example, but also match '/user/'.
+- `/user/{id:[0-9a-fA-F]{1,8}}` - Only matches if the id parameter consists of 1 to 8 hex digits.
+- `/files/{path:.*}` - Matches any URL starting with '/files/' and captures the rest of the path into the parameter 'path'.

 Below is a very basic example of setting up a route.
 First parameter is the url which the route should match - next parameter is a `Closure` or callback function that will be triggered once the route matches.